 - Specific requirements.
 Explicit requirements are the basis for any secure lifecycle management success.
 You must be as concise and clear as possible in your recommendations and safety guides.
 It is important that all project participants offer their solutions.

 - Development.
 It applies to everything: the team’s thinking, growth, and communication.
-Teams are ready for a change in interaction due to SSDLC, so the developers and the security team must work together, allowing each other to fulfill the obligation.
+Teams are ready for a change in interaction due to secure development lifecycle, so the developers and the security team must work together, allowing each other to fulfill the obligation.

 - Initiative.
 It means that you can use additional initiatives like DevOps or DevSecOps.